 Starring: Anton Yelchin, Felicity Jones, Jennifer Lawrence, Charlie Bewley, Alex Kingston, Oliver Muirhead

 By Alan Bacchus

 She can’t escape reality though, and it comes crashing down when Homeland Security detains her for violating her visa after a brief trip back home to the UK.
 Now it’s a long distance relationship with the US government separating them.
-Thus begins the rollercoaster ride of love including the ups and downs of Anna and Jacob – like Going the Distance made by Michael Winterbottom.
+Thus begins the roller coaster ride of love, including the ups and downs, for Anna and Jacob – like Going the Distance made by Michael Winterbottom.

 After the opening act, Doremus puts his cynical hat on and tests our ability to believe that these two should be together.
 So are we watching Blue Valentine?
 Or (500) Days of Summer?
 Doremus keeps us on edge at all times.
 Anna flirts with other boys back home, and Jacob does the same with girls, but their iPhones always connect them.
 Doremus constantly oscillates between these extremes of lovestruck pit-of-your-stomach romance and the agonizing missteps and miscommunications that create roadblocks to finding love.
 Just when we think they’re splitting up for good, all it takes is a short text across the ocean to jumpstart the rollercoaster ride once again.